theflockers/release-bundles/pipelines/managed/fbc-release/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                    | Yes       | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                           | No        | -                                                               |

+## Changes in 4.2.2
+* Pass taskGitUrl and taskGitRevision to add-fbc-contribution-to-index-image task

 ## Changes in 4.2.1
 * Pass taskGitUrl and taskGitRevision to publish-index-image task